Our Program Makes a Difference

 In Ohio, there’s only one ballot drop box in each county, but Secretary of State Frank LaRose has the power to change that.
 Ohioans deserve options to vote and return their ballots.
 Drop Boxes give freedom and flexibility to vote safely and securely.
 We partnered with several religious and community organizations to send a letter to urge him to increase the number of ballot drop boxes in each county.
 We also mobilized our supporters through digital campaigns to email LaRose to demand more drop boxes.

-When long lines, malfunctioning machines, and inadequate planning marred Georgia’s primary elections.
+Long lines, malfunctioning machines, and inadequate planning marred Georgia’s primary elections.
 Rather than accept responsibility, Georgia’s Secretary of State attempted to pass the blame onto the voters with Senate Bill 463, and that’s when All Voting is Local activated.
 We mobilized our coalition partners and the public to defeat the bill, and we’ll continue to hold elected officials accountable.

 Prepaid Postage For Mail Ballots Secured in Michigan.